pettiboy/better-wallet/better-wallet-web/README.md

 - Currently supports ETH transfers only (no ERC-20 tokens)
 - Single-signature only (not multi-sig)
 - Sepolia testnet by default
-- Requires camera access for QR scanning
+- Requires Better Wallet mobile app for cold wallet functionality
 - Browser-based storage (less secure than hardware wallets)

 ## Development